corgigo/corgigo.github.io/content/posts/best-online-face-swap-video-editors.md

 **Pricing:**

 By becoming a member of our PRO version, you will receive 20 credits every month, which you can use to upload videos or GIFs.
 One GIF equals one credit, while a 15-second video also equals one credit.
 There is no limit to the number of pictures you can upload.
 Subscriptions are automatically charged monthly or yearly, and you will be billed within 24 hours prior to the start of each billing cycle.
+{{< youtube CPLb7rmB2Gk >}}

 ### **[Deepfakesweb](https://deepfakesweb.com/)-Online Deepfake Maker**

 **Basic Info:**

-Deepfake Web is an online deepfake maker that uses AI to swap faces in videos.
+Deepfake Web is an **online deepfake maker** that uses AI to swap faces in videos.
 It is a cloud-based software that can be accessed through any device with an internet connection.
 The tool is designed to be user-friendly and can generate a deepfake video in three clicks or less.

 ![deepfakesweb](https://user-images.githubusercontent.com/31848542/220632739-5a04d563-3a54-4b15-9132-d3c9fc40f64a.png)